PRCSakura/Mudae-DL-Builds/README.md

 * `T:wih` - `$tw`+`$ti`+`$th`
 * `T:wihd` - `$tw`+`$ti`+`$th`+`$td`
 * `damage` - Number of characters disabled for the target roulette on the disablelist
-* `22.5K/11` - disablelist capacity 22500, with 11 slots, achieved by taking floor 3 from first tower
-* `27.5k/51` -  disablelist capacity 27500, with 51 slots, Player Premium +floor 3 from first tower

 ## Disable counts